checkly/docs.checklyhq.com/site/content/docs/multistep-checks/example-checks.md

 ```

 ### Verifying binary payloads
-One way to ensure that e.g CDN endpoints are serving images correctly is by verifying its binary.
+One way to ensure that e.g. CDN endpoints are serving images correctly is by verifying its binary.

 Here is an example of how to verify several images in a loop, checking each image against a unique binary.